nadir-yasser/bigup/README.md

 # reinforce my knowledge in git and github

->this is my fist markdown here in my new github account
+> this is my fist markdown here in my new github account

->here I'm gonna learn some new stuff around git
+> here I'm gonna learn some new stuff around git

+## this is a sub header

+written form my desktop